hephaestus-compiler-project/types-bug-study-artifact/README.md

 This section includes instructions and documentation for (1) setting up the necessary environment in order run our scripts,
-(2) constructing a dataset of 320 typing-related bugs taken from the issue trackers of Java, Scala, Kotlin, and Groovy,
+(2) re-constructing the dataset of 320 typing-related bugs taken from the issue trackers of Java, Scala, Kotlin, and Groovy,
-(3) the resulting dataset and its categorization.
+(3) the categorization of our bug dataset.
+The final output of this step is the directory `data/`, which is used for answering our research questions.

 ## Setup